RadArcadeKid/CoffeeGhostGame/Process/README.md

 * Beyond that, I'm not sure we'll be using anything super out of the ordinary for files...

 #### Who will be assigned each specific task?
-* Jake - Basic Asset Design, Basic Texutring, Making sure models get imported to Unity
+* Jake - Basic Asset Design, Basic Texutring, Making sure models get imported to Unity properly for right now
 * Hai -
 * Ethan -
 * Colin -